iturdikulov/notes/set (abstract data type).md

 ---
-title: "Set (abstract data type)"
 date: 2023-04-14
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Set (abstract data type)

 > Abstract data type that can store unique values, without any particular order.
 > It is a computer implementation of the mathematical concept of a finite set.